 Skip to content

-Position Papers
+AMCA’s Position Papers

 Each year, the American Mosquito Control Association focuses its advocacy efforts on key issues facing mosquito control, public health, and the efforts of our industry.
 Below you will find our current position papers on key issues impacting our industry.

-AMCA's Legislative Priorities.
+AMCA's Legislative Priorities at a Glance.
 The urgency of our mission cannot be overstated.
 As the nation’s mosquito control professionals, we are on the frontlines, protecting humans and wildlife from diseases transmitted by the world’s most dangerous animal – the mosquito.
-Download an overview document of each of our legislative priorities.
-Paper coming soon.
+Download an overview document that briefly outlines each of our legislative priorities.
+Issue Details | One Pager

 America Needs Mosquito Control.
 Mosquitoes are more than just a nuisance.
 They transmit a variety of pathogens to people and wildlife.
 To aid in our efforts to protect the public's health and welfare, America’s public sector mosquito control professionals call on Congress to reauthorize the Kay Hagan TICK Act and the SMASH Act and to provide sufficient appropriations to the CDC to support vector control activities.
-Position Paper coming soon.
+Issue Details | One Pager

+The Farm Bill's Impact on Vector-borne Disease Prevention.
 The draft 2024 Farm Bill reported by the House Committee on Agriculture in the 118th Congress contained several important provisions that would support our ability to respond to Vector-borne Disease threats.
 These provisions would reduce regulatory burdens, as well as enhance communication and cooperation between federal, state, and industry stakeholders regarding pesticide regulation, some of which were included in the working draft of the Senate Committee on Agriculture, Nutrition, and Forestry.
 AMCA calls on Congress to swiftly enact a Farm Bill that provides regulatory relief for pesticide users.
-Position Paper coming soon.
+Issue Details | One Pager

 Reducing Regulatory Burdens Act.
 The requirement for duplicative permits under the Clean Water Act offer no environmental or public health protections, but instead add tremendous cost and bureaucracy that only serve to endanger public health.
-Enactment of the Reducing Regulatory Burdens Act of 2023 will undoubtedly improve public health protections in the United States.
-The American Mosquito Control Association (AMCA) urges the reintroduction and passage of the “Reducing Regulatory Burdens Act.”
-Position Paper coming soon.
+Enactment of the Reducing Regulatory Burdens Act as part of the PERMIT Act will undoubtedly improve public health protections in the United States.
+The American Mosquito Control Association (AMCA) urges the passage of the “Reducing Regulatory Burdens Act” as part of H.R.3898 (the PERMIT Act).
+Issue Details | One Pager

 Archived Position Papers